kotse/rails-seed/README.md

 It is using Devise and Pundit gems for authentication and authorization.
 Project can be used as a seed for other rails projects.

+After you clone:

-Make sure you edit the secrets.yml file to make it use your default user and not the default one.
-Make sure you do not add secrets.yml file to production!
-One of the ways to make sure you never commit your sensitive data (but keep default secrets.yml in repo) is to use the assume-unchanged feature of git:
+1) Edit config/secrets.yml, make it use your user instead of default one.
+For secret token generation use rake secret.

+2) Make sure you do not add secrets.yml file to production or commit any sensitive information in a public repository.
+Add it to .gitignore or use assume-unchanged:

 git update-index --assume-unchanged path/to/file.txt

-you can add the file to .gitignore instead if you like

-After you clone do not forget to rename places where RailsSeed is used - use your own application name - the most important ones are application.rb and routes.rb.
-Change the secrets.yml as well.
-For secret token use rake secret command to generate one.
-After that is completed run db:migrate and db:seed to migrate the db and add the admin user.
+3) Rename places where RailsSeed is used.
+Use your own application name - the most important ones are application.rb and routes.rb.
+Title in application.html.erb is another one.
+If you just copy the project folder from your local hard drive be careful with git configuration as well.

+4) run db:migrate and db:seed to migrate the db and add the default admin user.